projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

-      In case you have downloaded a different Clear Linux image than the one above (``clear-26200-kvm.img.xz``), you will need to modify the Clear Linux file name and version number highlighted above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above.
-Likewise, you may need to adjust the kernel file name on the second line highlighted (check the exact name to be used using:
+      In case you have downloaded a different Clear Linux image than the one above (``clear-26200-kvm.img.xz``), you will need to modify the Clear Linux file name and version number highlighted above (the ``-s 3,virtio-blk`` argument) to match what you have downloaded above. otherwise, you may need to adjust the kernel file name on the second line highlighted (check the exact name to be used using:
-      ``ls /usr/lib/kernel/org.clearlinux*-standard*``).
+      ``ls /usr/lib/kernel/org.clearlinux.iot-lts2018*``).

    By default, the script is located in the ``/usr/share/acrn/samples/nuc/`` directory.
 You can edit it there, and then run it to launch the User OS: